jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-remotes.md

 Merging is one way to handle this divergence.
 It adds a new commit which has two parents and updates one of the branch references (`master` in this instance).
 ![git-merged-divergence.png]({{site.baseurl}}/archives/images/git-merged-divergence.png)

 Another way to handle this same situation is to use rebase.
-It adds a new chain of commits (only one in this example) to one side.
-Those new commit replay the changes on the other side of the divergence since the common ancestor.
+It adds a new chain of commits (only one in this example, `C4'`) to one side.
+Those new commits replay the changes on the other side of the divergence (`C4`) since the common ancestor (`C2`).
 Then it updates the other branch reference (`experiment` in this example).
 ![git-rebased-divergence.png]({{site.baseurl}}/archives/images/git-rebased-divergence.png)

-After this rebase, if we try to update the `master` branch with a merge of the `experiment` branch, this will be a fast-forward merge (which simply updates `master` and does not require creating a two-parent commit).
+After this rebase, if we try to update the `master` branch with a merge of the `experiment` branch, this will be a fast-forward merge.
+It simply updates the `master` reference and does not require creating a two-parent commit.
 ![git-fast-forward.png]({{site.baseurl}}/archives/images/git-fast-forward.png)